 16. The Look of Silence (2014)

-“The Look of Silence” deals with the mass murder of communists in Indonesia between 1965 and 1966.
-This serious crime resulted in a million of the deaths at the hands of militia hired by the government.
-These tragic events have gone unnoticed in the public eye, the perpetrators are still at large, hailed as national heroes.
+‘The Look of Silence’ deals with the mass murder of communists in Indonesia between 1965 and 1966.
+This serious crime resulted in millions of deaths at the hands of militia hired by the government.
+These tragic events have gone unnoticed in the public eye, and the perpetrators are still at large, hailed as national heroes.
 Adi, the brother of an Indonesian man murdered in this context, decides to revisit this tragic incident that strongly affected his family and visit the men who were responsible for the killings.
 A raw, powerful documentary that will move you.

 Read More: Best Crime Shows on Netflix